dodokek/Hash-Table/hash function research/README.md

 > Cyan - Rotate left hash
 > Red  - Hashsum

 At this point the supremacy of Murmur hash is obvious.
+This is why in the next part I will use it.

 ## Part 2.
 Optimizations

+In this part of the work we will **speed up our search function** by analysing *"bottle necks"* of the program.

+I will use **valgrind** to get profiling data and **kcachegrind** to visualize it.
+Also I will implement a stress-test, which searches *each word* in hash table *100 times*.

 ## Conclusion